Overview

 - Diners Club

-- Card fields in a row: Choose the style in which you want to show your credit card form.
+- Card fields in a row: Choose the style you want to show your credit card form.
 When checked, the credit card form will display the credit card number field, expiry date, CVV, and postal code in a single field.

 - Email Transaction Receipt: Enable this option to send transaction receipts via email to customers.
 Works in live mode only.